COMMUNE KITCHEN SINGAPORE

 1. Place all ingredients for sauce in a bowl – stir well to combine.

-2. Heat a wok over high heat.
-Add oil/lard into the wok, followed by chopped garlic – stir well.
+3. Heat the same wok over high heat.
+Add another tablespoon oil/lard into the wok, followed by prawns.
+Cook for 2-3 minutes until done - set aside.

-5. Add the sauce into the wok and fold in with the rest of the ingredients.
-Using the spatula, push the noodles to one side, and add another tablespoon oil on the empty area and crack the eggs in it.
+5. Pour the sauce along the edge of the hot wok, let it sizzle - stir to combine.
+Fold in with the previously cooked proteins.
+Using the spatula, push the noodles to one side, add another tablespoon oil/lard in the empty area and crack the eggs in it.
 Use the spatula to break the egg yolk and white – scramble and bring it all together with the noodles

 6. Add about a tablespoon of chili paste (if you like it spicy, add more).
 Continue to stir-fry.
 Add chives, do a couple of quick stirs, dish out and serve immediately.